Retrieve in Style: Unsupervised Facial Feature Transfer and Retrieval: Retrieve in Style

 {\bf Pose transfer:} Karras \etal~\cite{karras2020analyzing} have shown that the first few layers of StyleGAN2 capture high level features such as pose.
 In Fig.~\ref{fig:pose}, we show that copying the style coefficients of the first 4 layers of StyleGAN2 (which corresponds to the first 2048 style coefficient channels), transfers mostly pose and hair information from reference to source image, leaving other features like eyes and mouth untouched.
 By assuming that the first $4$ layers \emph{only} contain pose and hair information, we simply derive:

-for only the first $4$ layers, while the rest of the channels are zeroed out.
+for only the first $4$ layers with the rest zeroed out.
 Similarly, for all facial features other than hair, the first $4$ layers are zeroed out to prevent pose changes.
 As shown in Fig.~\ref{fig:pose}, $\qq_{\text{pose}}$ captures pose information without affecting hair.

-One significant advantage our pose transfer has is that it requires no labels or manual tuning.
+One significant advantage of our pose transfer is that it requires no labels or manual tuning.
 For example, GANSpace~\cite{harkonen2020ganspace} requires manually choosing layer subsets; AttGAN~\cite{he2019attgan} and InterFaceGAN~\cite{shen2020interpreting} requires attribute labels, StyleRig~\cite{tewari2020stylerig} requires a 3D face model. \revise{Fig.~\ref{fig:my_transfer} illustrates our full capability of facial feature transfer.}

-{\bf Latent Direction:} Instead of limiting facial feature transfer to style interpolation as in EIS (Eq.~\ref{eq:2}), we can formulate it as latent direction based on work showing StyleGAN's latent space vector arithmetic property~\cite{radford2015unsupervised}.
-Then, we revise Eq.~\ref{eq:2} to:
+{\bf Latent Direction:} Unlike EIS that limits facial feature transfer to style interpolation as in Eq.~\eqref{eq:2}, we formulate the problem as traversing along the latent direction, based on work showing StyleGAN's latent space vector arithmetic property~\cite{radford2015unsupervised}.
+Then, we revise Eq.~\eqref{eq:2} to:

 where the latent direction is $\vec{n} = \qq_k \odot(\bsigma^R-\bsigma^S)$ and the scalar step size is $\alpha$.
 If we restrict $\alpha \in [0,1]$, we will be performing a style interpolation.
 Under the property of vector arithmetic, we can instead use $\alpha \in \mathcal{R}$ which allows style extrapolation.
 We show in Fig.~\ref{fig:alpha} that scaling $\alpha$ allows an increase or decrease in the particular facial property.
 For example, we are able to do smooth pose interpolation.